rwieruch/blog_robinwieruch_content/react-function-component.md

 export default App;
 {{< /highlight >}}

 The function executes delayed without any further instructions from your side within the component.
-The component will also rerender asynchronously in case props or state have changed:
+The component will also rerender asynchronously in case props or state have changed.
+Take the following code as example to see how we set state with a artificial delay by using `setTimeout`:

 {{< highlight javascript >}}
 import React, { useState } from 'react';